cannabbeers/Bank-Stocks-Portfolio-Algorithm/README.md

 # _Bank Stocks Portfolio Algorithm_

   In our second project we developed a bank stock advisor.
-Our code runs a ML model to predict bank stock prices which then allows us to give/recieve adivce based on a persons portfolio.
+Our code runs a ML model to predict bank stock prices which then allows us to give/receive advice based on a persons' portfolio.

 -----------------